 Reviews: these should be no more than 5000 words including references, tables and figure legends.
 An unstructured abstract of no more than 250 words plus up to six keywords should also be supplied.

-If a high quality case report is submitted but not appropriate for European Heart Journal: Acute Cardiovascular Care it may be offered for transfer to European Heart Journal - Case Reports (EHJCR).
+EHJ: ACVC does not accept case reports for publication.
+Please do consider submitting your case report to European Heart Journal: Case Reports (EHJCR).
 EHJCR is the international, online-only, fully open access journal of the ESC.
 The Journal publishes high quality, educationally valuable case reports, images, and quality improvement projects in all aspects of cardiology and cardiovascular medicine.
-More information can be found at https://academic.oup.com/ehjcr
+More information can be found at https://academic.oup.com/ehjcr.
+If a case report is submitted to EHJ: ACVC under a different article type it will automatically be offered for transfer to EHJCR.

 1.3 Writing your paper